CEN3031-Group-5h/emerald-code-sparks/client/README.md

 #### Classrooms UI Page

 This is the first tab that the admin will be sent to upon clicking **view** on an organization.
-It displays each class within the organization.
+It displays each class within the organization, the classroom's join code, and # of students (note, the # of students is currently not showing up due to a bug).
 There are two buttons provided on each tile: **view** and **add mentor**.
 This means admins can add teachers to manage a specific classroom, or click view to see more details about the classroom.

 <img src="https://media.discordapp.net/attachments/1168945470920466504/1182413590708367501/Org_Manager_Page_Classrooms.png?ex=65849b78&is=65722678&hm=3a58b3f18340ba0289b7e139ba0a80ce5f298fd8cf64a05ee99749df251c4df4&=&format=webp&quality=lossless&width=720&height=391" alt="Classrom UI View" width="96%">